PrasadCoding/CMSE-830-Project/README.md

 The EDA section provides insights into the dataset through various visualizations like histograms, box plots, scatter plots, and more.
 It also handles missing data, outliers, and distribution of features.

 ## Modeling
-The project uses machine learning models such as Random Forest, Logistic Regression, and Support Vector Machines to predict heart disease risk.
+The project uses machine learning models such as Random Forest, XGBoost, and Gradient Boosting to predict heart disease risk.
 Each model was evaluated on key metrics such as accuracy, precision, and recall.

 ## Results
 The Random Forest model was the best-performing model, achieving an accuracy of 85%.
 The results from this model are further explored using confusion matrices and ROC curves to analyze the trade-offs between precision and recall.